nabeelthotti/Rekognize/README.md

 ## Using the Application

-1. **Upload an Image:**
+1. **Draw Character:**
-   - Use the web interface to upload a handwritten digit image.
-The image should be in grayscale and preferably centered on a white background.
+   - Use the web interface to draw an image of a handwritten digit or alphabet.
+The image should be large and centered on the canvas for best results.

 2. **Get Prediction:**
-   - The application will process the image and display the predicted digit.
+   - The application will process the image and display the predicted character along with the confidence score.

 ## Conclusion

-This Handwritten Digit Recognition App showcases the power of convolutional neural networks in processing and recognizing handwritten digits.
-It combines a robust machine learning model with an easy-to-use web interface, making it accessible for educational purposes and practical applications alike.
-The project highlights the seamless integration of AI with web technologies to create functional and interactive tools.
+Rekognize showcases the power of convolutional neural networks in processing and recognizing handwritten characters, including both digits and alphabets.
+By combining a robust machine learning model with an easy-to-use web interface, Rekognize serves as both an educational tool and a practical application, highlighting the seamless integration of AI with web technologies to create functional and interactive tools.